GiammaBigFishEngineer/MaskArchitectureAnomaly_CourseProject/README.md

 ---

 ## Exercise 4: Semantic Segmentation Evaluation
-Initial performance evaluation of EoMT-Cityscapes and EoMT-COCO on the Cityscapes validation set[cite: 1].
-For EoMT-COCO, a manual semantic mapping step was necessary to align the COCO label space with the urban semantic categories of Cityscapes[cite: 1].
+Initial performance evaluation of EoMT-Cityscapes and EoMT-COCO on the Cityscapes validation set.
+For EoMT-COCO, a manual semantic mapping step was necessary to align the COCO label space with the urban semantic categories of Cityscapes.

 ## Exercise 5: Fine-tuning & Ablation Study
-Domain adaptation study via "network surgery"[cite: 1].
+Domain adaptation study via "network surgery".
 To prevent catastrophic forgetting of the ViT backbone, most parameters were frozen while focusing on targeted components:
-- **Configuration A (Linear Probing):** Unfreezing exclusively the `class_head`[cite: 1].
+- **Configuration A (Linear Probing):** Unfreezing exclusively the `class_head`.
-- **Configuration B (Targeted Surgery):** Coordinated unfreezing of `class_head`, `mask_head`, `upscale`, and object queries (`q.weight`), which was essential to adapt spatial priors to urban morphologies[cite: 1].
+- **Configuration B (Targeted Surgery):** Coordinated unfreezing of `class_head`, `mask_head`, `upscale`, and object queries (`q.weight`), which was essential to adapt spatial priors to urban morphologies.
-The fine-tuned model achieved a global mIoU of 70.00%[cite: 1].
+The fine-tuned model achieved a global mIoU of 70.00%.

 ## Exercise 6: Anomaly Detection Baseline (ERFNet)